tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 ```

 At least in memory that is what it will resemble while it is running.
 So just like in algebra, we
 replace the placeholder values with the values we currently need to use.
-In programming this can
+It should be noted that
+the order of the arguments passed to the function will determine which parameter they will represent
-be many different types, including all of the primitive types, and even functions.
-When functions
+inside of the function.
+In programming, these arguments can be many different types, including all of the
-are passed to functions as parameters, they are referred to as callbacks.
-You could think of it
+primitive types, and even functions.
+When functions are passed to functions as parameters, they are
-as leaving a phone number for a function to call and use when it is time.
-It really is that
+referred to as callbacks.
+You could think of it as leaving a phone number for a function to call and use
-straight forward, and allows for some great flexibility.
-You could think of doing something like
+when it is time.
+It really is that straight forward, and allows for some great flexibility.
+You could
-passing a set of plans:
+think of doing something like passing a set of plans:

 ```js
 function plansForExpensiveRobot() {